 - Broadleaf deciduous tree to 65 ft (20 m) tall or, rarely, more, often multistemmed, open crown.
 Bark brown-black.
 Twigs covered with glutinous glands, smooth.
 Leaves simple, alternate, 4-10 cm long, broad subovate to orbicular, apex rounded, base acuminate, margins coarsely and doubly serrate, dark green above, paler below, petiole 1-2.5 cm.
 Male (pollen) catkins are in clusters of 3-5, each 5-10 cm long; female (seed) catkins when mature are cone-like, 1-2 cm long, ovoid, long stalked.

 - Sun part shade.
 Apparently not to fussy about soil, tolerates dry soils, but is best in moist or even wet soils.

 - Hardy to USDA Zone 4 Native to Europe to the Caucasus and Siberia.
 A nitrogen fixer.
-Several cultivars available, including 'Laciniata', which has deeply dissected leaves.
+Several cultivars available, including 'Laciniata' and 'Imperialis', both of which have deeply dissected leaves.

 - glutinosa: sticky, the young leaves and stems

 - Oregon State Univ. campus: on both sides of the short service road leading to Pharmacy and Furman Hall.